DataDog/documentation/content/en/synthetics/browser_tests/test_runs.md

 : This section describes the test URL, the number of locations, the number of devices, the test interval, and the number of test steps, including custom steps.

 **Monitor**
-: This section contains the name of the [Synthetic test's monitor][13] and the notification message.
+: This section contains the name of the [Synthetic test's monitor][13] and the configured notification message.

 **CI/CD Execution**
-: This section contains a dropdown menu to change the [execution rule][12] for this test running in a CI/CD pipeline.
+: This section contains a dropdown menu to change the [execution rule][12] for this test running as part of a [Continuous Testing CI pipeline][19].

 ## Test history

 In the **History** section, you can see three graphs:

 - The **Global Uptime** graph displays the total uptime of all test locations in a given time interval.
+The global uptime takes into consideration the [alert conditions][20] configured for a test.
-- The **Time-to-interactive by location and device** graph displays the amount of time in seconds the [last Long Task][15] takes to complete in a given time interval.
+- The **Time-to-interactive by location and device** graph displays the amount of time until a page could be interacted with in seconds.
 For more information about uptime monitoring, see the [Website Uptime Monitoring with SLOs][14] guide.
 - The **Test duration by location and device** graph displays the amount of time in minutes each location and device takes to complete in a given time interval.

 {{< img src="synthetics/browser_tests/history.png" alt="The History and Sample Runs section in the Test Details page" style="width=80%" >}}